gitkushagra/medstore/README.md

 ## DOWNLOAD executable (.exe) installer or MSI installer for Windows Machine of my project

-NOTE: These are not using any GLOBAL database, so, most of the functions will not work and show database connectivity error, since I used localhost.
+NOTE: These are not using any GLOBAL database, so, most of the functions will not work and show database connectivity error, since localhost server is used.

 [DOWNLOAD EXE INSTALLER](http://www.mediafire.com/file/p3tkkfjtqg63qav/Medical_Sore_Management-1.0.exe/file)